suraj222803/Three-tier-application-deployment-on-Kubernetes/README.md

 2. go to your Web Browser and paste the above dns address
 <img src="images/48.png" width="700" >
 <br><br>
-*Congrtas !!
-Your application is accessible through load balancer ingress*
+**Congrtas !!
+Your application is accessible through load balancer ingress**
 <br><br>
+---

 ## Phase 5 &#8594; Destroy Everything

 1. On your current folder run